 Design; a funny little word, isn’t it?

-What does it mean, exactly?
+But, what is design?
+And what does it mean, exactly?
 Why do we keep mentioning it when you ask us for help creating a website?
 To be honest, the word itself is quite difficult to explain.
 The Cambridge English Dictionary describes it as either a drawing, a set of drawings, or the way in which something is made and planned.

 What can we make of it?

 I would divide the word into two categories.
 First: problem solving, by which I mean that design functions as a way to create a solution.
 You come to us with a problem: you have your own business but cannot get any clients because no one can find it.
 In that case, we tell you to create an awesome application to connect with potential customers.
 This part of the definition is reflected in the design of a car, furniture, or user experience.
 How it works is more important than how it looks.
+A design principles in business reflect this well.

 On the other hand, you’ve probably noticed some awful-looking web pages and thought to yourself: “no way, I’m not spending my hard-earned money on that”.
 Well, we’ve come to the second part, which is figuring out how to present something in an attractive way.
 In this category, I would classify paintings, drawings, posters and so on.
 The conclusion is that design, at least in my opinion, is all about finding a balance between usefulness and prettiness.
 Who needs a beautiful application which is unusable?
 Who needs a website which doesn’t really contain anything interesting?
 Those are the questions.
+And the answer lies in finding an aesthetic and functional design.

 In iMakeable, we always focus on designing beautiful and easy to use mobile and web applications.
 User Experience and Interface Design are crucial elements that we can’t stress enough.
 Of course, someone might say “if it works, it works, why bother designing something else?
 Why do we need it at all?”
 Well, let me show you some examples that prove that design is as vital to your day as math or other scientific fields that are generally considered more important.